rohanmaity123/docs/docs/bootstrap-template/azia-dashboard-pro.md

 **Tooling**

-Build on top of Bootstrap 4, the open source CSS framework that ensure fast prototyping.
-SASS, a Preprocessor that outputs well formated standard CSS, SASS is extremely usefull for fast coding.
+Build on top of Bootstrap 4, the open-source CSS framework that ensure fast prototyping.
+SASS, a Preprocessor that outputs well formated standard CSS, SASS is extremely useful for fast coding.

 <br />